 With the unfolded fly sheet on the ground, ensure that you have the front and the back of the fly aligned correctly with the tent.
-With the help of another person raise the fly sheet up and carefully draw it up and over the top of your tent.
+Raise the fly sheet up and carefully draw it up and over the top of your tent.
 Do this slowly to avoid snagging the fly and causing any damage.
-Once the fly sheet is positioned correctly on top of your tent you can now securely attach all of the PosibraceTM VelcroTM reinforcing points on the underside of the fly sheet to the corresponding poles and hubs, see Figure 6.
+Once the fly sheet is positioned correctly on top of your tent you can now securely attach all of the PosibraceTM VelcroTM reinforcing points on the underside of the fly sheet to the corresponding poles, see Figure 6.